-Visa-free travel to 150 countries.
-Although the exact list of countries will vary and you can check the up-to-date official list here, you’ll be able to travel to approximately 150 countries without applying for a visa.
-All of the Schengen area, South Africa, Hong Kong, Brazil, and others.
+Visa-free travel to 143 countries.
+According to the Nomad Passport Index, an Antigua and Barbuda passport allows you to travel to approximately 143 countries without applying for a visa.
+These countries include the Schengen area, South Africa, Hong Kong, Brazil, and others.

 Access and privileges in the UK.
 Since Antigua and Barbuda is part of the Commonwealth, its citizens are entitled to certain privileges in the United Kingdom and its other member states.

 Dual citizenship for life.
 You will get to enjoy your citizenship for life and the same goes for your children.
 You will obtain the right to live and work in the country.
 However, you won’t automatically have the right to vote in elections.